aljosephson/wb_covid/README.md

 ## Data cleaning

+The code in this repository cleans all raw phone surveys for the High-Frequency Phone Survey collection: http://bit.ly/microdata-hfps, as of September 2022.

-The code in this repository cleans the raw phone surveys and replicates material (both in text and supplementary material) related to "Socioeconomic impact of COVID-19 in four African countries".
+Additionally, the code in this repository cleans the raw phone surveys and replicates material (both in text and supplementary material) related to "Socioeconomic impact of COVID-19 in four African countries".

 ### Pre-requisites